Get Started with Prompt Management

 Use prompt

-At runtime, you can fetch the latest production version from Langfuse.
+At runtime, you can fetch the prompt from Langfuse.
+We recommend using the production label to fetch the version intentionally chosen for production.
 Learn more about control (versions/labels) here.

 Text prompt